base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 Deploy the contracts to Base Sepolia and verify them, or at least verify `LandSeaSkyNFT` (the above script will do this).

-Open the contract in `basescan`, connect with your wallet, and mint some NFTs.
+Open the contract in [Basescan], connect with your wallet, and mint some NFTs.

 **Wait a few minutes**, then open the [testnet version of Opensea] and look up your contract.
 It may take several minutes to show up, but when it does, if everything is working you'll see NFTs with the ocean part of the art!
 Neat!